FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 ___

 #### Research Experience 2 (During B.S. degree) :
-I also designed and validated SDR-based RF transceivers, including Multi-Hop Routing algorithms, TDD/TDMA, OFDM, and MIMO systems with digital signal processing techniques.
-These efforts resulted in nine research papers presented at international and domestic conferences, including the Best Paper Award at the _2021 Winter Conference on Korea Information and Communications Society (KICS)_.
+I designed and validated RF simulators and SDR-based RF transceivers, incorporating Multi-Hop Routing algorithms, TDD/TDMA, OFDM, and MIMO systems using digital signal processing techniques.
+These efforts led to the presentation of nine research papers at international and domestic conferences, including receiving the Best Paper Award at the _2021 Winter Conference on Korea Information and Communications Society (KICS)_.
 ___

 #### Research Demonstration :